SoftwareGuy/Ignorance/README.md

 Ignorance with Mirage/et al.
 ------------
-- Mirage users: You're better off using the new NanoSockets-powered Mirage Reliable UDP transport
+- Mirage users: Please use the built-in UDP transport that ships with it.

-- FishNet users: Fluidity (the one you probably used) was a hacked and mashed up version of Ignorance.
-For reasons that won't be disclosed here, do not report any Fludity bugs here.
+- FishNet users: Fludity was a hacked up version of Ignorance with its license stripped.
+It's been replaced with Tugboat.

-- Other usages: Ignorance itself was **not** designed to be used outside of Mirror.
-However, you can utilize *Ignorance Standalone* to get the same performance but without the Mirror Transport bindings.
+- Other network stacks: Ignorance was **not** designed to be used outside of Mirror.

 If you are using your own network stack or you are trying to plumb Ignorance to another networking solution that already exists, you are **much** better off using the [ENet-CSharp wrapper](https://github.com/SoftwareGuy/ENet-CSharp) to talk to ENet directly.
 You could also try Ignorance Standalone which is mentioned above.

 Ignorance in Action